 The Company is a retailer of food and everyday products and services in two geographical segments, Canada and International.
-The International segment consists of wholly owned subsidiaries operating in the continental United States, Caribbean and South Pacific.
+The Canadian segment consists of subsidiaries operating retail stores and complimentary businesses to serve northern and western Canada.
+The International segment consists of subsidiaries operating in the continental United States, Caribbean and South Pacific.
 Financial information for these business segments is regularly reviewed by the Company's President and Chief Executive Officer to assess performance and make decisions about the allocation of resources.